Muindi6602/Muindi6602/README.md

-# Joseph Muindi
+# Victor John

 **Full-Stack Web Developer | Security-Driven Coder | Tech Enthusiast**

 Welcome!
-I'm Joseph Muindi, a passionate full-stack developer who thrives on building modern, secure, and scalable web applications.
+I'm Victor John, a passionate full-stack developer who thrives on building modern, secure, and scalable web applications.
 I enjoy working across the stack, but my true strength lies in backend development—especially using the PHP-Laravel & Nodejs alongside frameworks and patterns that promote maintainability and security.

 ---